 medical malpractice: When a professional in the medical field neglects to perform his or her service at the level of ordinary skill or neglects his or her duty and the patient suffers from injury or death as a result.

 multidistrict litigation (MDL): A federal procedure that transfers all like cases to one court to speed up the legal process with the goal of enabling more plaintiffs the opportunity to settle out of court.

 negligence: Failing to take reasonable care to protect others from foreseeable harm; acting in a careless or reckless manner.

 Office of Hearings Operations (OHO): Also known as the hearings office, this is the office where the judges work and hear cases.
-If you have to file a Request for Hearing, your file will be sent to an ODAR office for a hearing to be scheduled.
+If you have to file a Request for Hearing, your file will be sent to an OHO office for a hearing to be scheduled.
 (Formerly known as ODAR, the Office of Disability Adjudication & Review.)

 onset date: The date you first meet the disability criteria; the day you became disabled.